TONG-H

 obj.b.d = obj.b

-• MessageChannel, data that is delivered MessageChannel are deep copied. but delivering a function will cause an error
+• MessageChannel, data that is delivered MessageChannel are deep copied. but delivering a function will cause error

 1